BhumiAgile/test-business-search/README.md

     $ \myvenv\Scripts\activate
     ```

-3. Now install all the required packages and dependancies from the requirements.txt file, which is given in the project directory.
-Use following command for it.
+3. Now install all the required packages and dependencies from the `requirements.txt` file, which is given in the project directory.
+Use the following command for it.

     ```cmd
     $ pip install -r requirements.txt